 Preferential Certificates of Origin: Preferential Certificates of Origin likely to grant reduced or zero rates of custom duty when export goods are entering into importer’s country as a Preferential Certificate of Origin (PCO) proves that the product originates from a Free Trade Agreement Partner Country under stipulated Rules of Origin (ROO) and hence, qualifies the product for tariff concessions provided under the specific FTA.

-Issuing bodies of preferential certificates of origin: Preferential certificates of origin must be issued and authorized by custom offices in the exporting country.
+Issuing Bodies of Preferential Certificates of Origin: Preferential certificates of origin must be issued and authorized by the customs or any other organization that is entrusted by the government in the exporting country.

 Some Examples of Preferential Certificates of Origin:

-If no specific requirement exists in the letter of credit for the certificates of origin than the presentation of a certificate of origin will be satisfied by the presentation of a signed document that appears to relate to the invoiced goods and certifies their origin.
+- If no specific requirement exists in the letter of credit for the certificates of origin, then the presentation of a certificate of origin will be satisfied by the presentation of a signed document that appears to relate to the invoiced goods and certifies their origin.